bilal-kilic/kediatr-helper/README.md

 ### Features:
  - Gutter icons for command classes and commandBus executions
  - Go to handler functionality in Go To menu and gutter icons
+ - Navigating to multiple handlers of a Notification
+ - Navigating to handlers of inheriting types
+ - Creating handlers for command types

 <!-- Plugin description end -->